National Park Service Surveying Technician Jobs

 - Lead Survey Technicians work as team leaders, facilitating team efforts in the development, implementation and evaluation of programs.
 They work to ensure that tasks are completed on time.
 To help smooth the process, they have to maintain good working relationships among team members and management officials and coordinate team priorities.

 - Land Surveyors manage survey field crews in the completion of projects.
 In a supervisory capacity, land surveyors provide technical assistance historical research on land rights, and then guide survey methods and administrative procedures.

 FACT!
-Besides forest lands, the National Forest Service protects twenty-two historic landmarks.
-The consist of nineteen national recreational areas, eleven national scenic areas, and six national monuments.
+Besides forest lands, the National Forest Service protects more than 20 historic landmarks.
+They consist of national recreational areas, national scenic areas, and national monuments.